patters-match/gba-ezflash-iv-emulators/README.md

 3. bundle each ROM with its own copy of the emulator
    - *best for EZ-Flash IV - plenty of SD card storage, quick to load*

-The Exit menu option was typically intended for Pogoshell so this function needs patching to function correctly with EZ-Flash IV flashcarts.
+Each emulator's Exit menu option was typically intended for Pogoshell-era flashcarts (*visioly.s* in the source code).
+This function has been manually patched to support EZ-Flash IV flashcarts.

 ## Usage
-This compilation leverages my Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders) scripts, invoked by **build.bat** (for Windows) and **build.sh** (for macOS and Linux) to iterate through the ROMs in the current folder building a ```.gba``` executable for each.
+In each emulator folder **build.bat** (for Windows) and **build.sh** (for macOS and Linux) will iterate through the ROMs in the current folder building a ```.gba``` executable for each.
+They invoke my own Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders) scripts.

 ## EZ-Flash Versions
 #### Firmware 1.x